 Weiner’s additional credits include serving as an executive producer and writer on The Sopranos, and writer on various television comedy series, including The Naked Truth, Becker, and Andy Richter Controls the Universe.

-Born in Los Angeles, Weiner studied Philosophy, Literature, and History at Wesleyan University.
+Born in Los Angeles, California, Weiner studied philosophy, literature, and history at Wesleyan University.
 He also earned his MFA from the University of Southern California School of Cinema and Television.
-Weiner lives in Los Angeles with his wife, architect Linda Brettler, and their four sons.
+Weiner currently lives in Los Angeles with his wife, architect Linda Brettler, and their four sons.